Menu

 Views before the new runway at the airport was put in

-The carpark at Tanah Street East isn’t huge but you can park along the road if you can’t find a spot in the actual carpark.
+The car park at Tanah Street West isn’t huge but you can park along the road if you can’t find a spot in the actual car park.

 BASIC TRAIL INFO

-The walk to the lookout at Mount Ninderry is delightfully unknown compared to Mount Coolum or the Noosa Coastal Track.
-You’ll find a lot more local people here, taking their dogs for a walk as Mount Ninderry isn’t in a national park and pets are allowed.
+The Mount Ninderry Track is nowhere near as popular as the Mount Coolum climb or the Noosa Coastal Track.
+You’ll generally find more local people here, taking their dogs for a walk as Mount Ninderry isn’t in a national park and pets are allowed.

-It’s a little uphill but nothing like Mount Coolum so quite suitable for various fitness levels.
+It’s a little uphill initially but nothing like Mount Coolum so quite suitable for various fitness levels.

-The suburbs around Mooloolaba and all the way to Caloundra are fairly built up.
-Apart from some coastal walks, there are also some wonderful gems in little pockets of rainforest or dry eucalypt forest.
+Apart from some coastal walks, there are also some wonderful gems in little pockets of rainforest, dry eucalypt forest or around lakes.

 BASIC TRAIL INFO